House of Hammer: Attempt to reach North American market

+First cancellation

 The magazine lasted till issue #23 (July 1978) before it was abruptly cancelled when Warner Communications sold its publishing division to W. H. Allen & Co., which decided to close the whole operation down.
 (The cover for the unpublished issue #24, originally scheduled for Sept.
 1978, was revealed in a later issue of the revived magazine.)

+Skinn bought the rights to HoH magazine from his former employer, along with around 10,000 unsold copies of various editions.
+However, this required him to spend the entire production and editorial budget allocated to the fourth edition of Starburst.
+Consequently, Skinn found himself the owner of the UK’s only two professionally published genre magazines, but without the financial resources to publish either.

 Quality Communications

 The title returned in late 1982/early 1983 on a bimonthly schedule.
 Simply titled Halls of Horror, it was published by Skinn's own Quality Communications and edited by Dave Reeder.
 The first issue was a new #24, an all-comics special mostly filled with reprints from earlier issues.
 As Hammer Films had gone out of business in 1979, this second iteration of the magazine moved away from Hammer specifically, covering horror (and science fiction) films more generally.

 Quality's Halls of Horror lasted seven issues through issue #30 (1984), plus a Dracula comics special.